esamattis/redux-render-prop/README.md

 ```

 You can also use it to pass the props to class components if you need to access
-the mapped state from lifecycle methods.
+the mapped state or actions from lifecycle methods.

 ```tsx
 class ClassComponent extends React.Component<